OpenHeaders/open-headers-browser-extension/docs/PRIVACY.md

 By using Open Headers, you consent to this Privacy Policy.
 As we do not collect any personal information, there is no data to manage or delete.

-This Privacy Policy is provided to meet Chrome Web Store requirements and to be transparent about our commitment to privacy and data security.
+This Privacy Policy is provided to meet browser extension store requirements and to be transparent about our commitment to privacy and data security.